.

 If you are concerned that a food / ingredient might be a novel food, you can do the following (preferably in this order) to check its novel status:

-When searching you must use the scientific name of the food / ingredient - for example, if you want to find pomegranate you have to search for 'Punica granatum'.
+When searching, you should use the scientific name of the food / ingredient - for example, if you want to find pomegranate you should search for 'Punica granatum'.
 You can find the scientific name by searching 'scientific name of X' online ('X' being the name of the food / ingredient you are searching for).

 Each entry will have one of four icons below the text: